-One of the best things about being an Airbnb host is that you’re free to set your own price.
-If you're clueless about how to price it right (maximizing your profit while keeping your guests happy), here are five tips to keep in mind:
+One of the best things about being an Airbnb host is that you can set your price.
+If you're clueless about how to earn in Airbnb (maximizing your profit while keeping your guests happy), here are five tips to keep in mind:

 Start with computing how much you should charge per night.
-List down all the monthly fixed expenses involved in running your future Airbnb business.
-These costs may include the property's mortgage, electricity and water bills, and internet plan.
-Get the total monthly expenses and divide it by 30 to determine the nightly cost.
+List all the monthly fixed expenses in running your future Airbnb business.
+These costs may include the property's mortgage, electricity/water bill, and internet plan.
+Divide the total monthly expenses by 30 to determine the nightly cost.

-Once you find out your nightly cost, set a price that’s higher than this figure to make a profit from Airbnb hosting.
-For example, if your nightly cost is PHP 1,000, you should not set your nightly rate or base price lower than this amount.
+Once you find out your nightly cost, set a higher price than this figure to profit from Airbnb hosting.
+For example, if your nightly cost is ₱1,000, you should not set your nightly rate or base price lower than this amount.

-Using the Airbnb website, you can search for homes in your city or neighborhood that are similar to yours in terms of amenities, number of bedrooms, accessibility (distance to convenience stores, malls, major roads, etc.), and other factors.
+Using the Airbnb website, search for homes in your city or neighborhood similar to yours in terms of amenities, number of bedrooms, accessibility (distance to convenience stores, malls, major roads, etc.), and other factors.
 Doing so will give you an idea of how to price your Airbnb listing.

-Of course, Airbnb hosting is a business, so if your guests request an extra bed or bring an additional guest, you can charge extra fees for that.
+Airbnb hosting is a business.
+So if your guests request an extra bed or bring an additional guest, you can charge additional fees.

 Here are some of the charges you can add to your pricing settings on Airbnb: